Skip to main content

 2.5L fabrics

 Like 2L and 3L fabrics, 2.5L fabrics also have DWR-treated face fabric and a waterproof-breathable membrane.
-But instead of having a separate mesh lining like 2L fabrics or an inner layer bonded to the membrane like 3L fabrics, 2.5L fabrics have a thin protective coating (the 0.5 layer) painted onto the inside of the membrane.
+But instead of having a separate mesh lining like most 2L fabrics or an inner layer bonded to the membrane like 3L fabrics, 2.5L fabrics have a thin protective coating (the 0.5 layer) painted onto the inside of the membrane.
 In the past, these coatings weren’t as good at absorbing and transmitting perspiration as a tricot lining, and many 2.5L shells left wearers feeling a bit clammy when they were worn next to skin.
 But recent developments in 2.5L fabric construction have helped improve the clammy factor, and some 2.5L shells are now almost as comfortable as 3L equivalents.

 3L fabrics